 A fish canning and freezing plant located on the east shore of Masset Sound is a significant source of employment in the community, and a hive of activity during the fishing season.
 With the downturn in salmon fisheries, the fish plant in Masset was facing hundreds of lay-offs until they switched to processing the lowly Dogfish, locally abundant and a source of high value by-products.
 The processing plant offers custom processing, vacuum packing, smoking, freezing and shipping for locally caught sport fish.
 Fresh or frozen fish and crabs are also sold.

-The old Haida village of Yan, on the west shore of the mouth of Masset Inlet, is a 30-minute boat ride from Old Masset.
+The old Haida village of Yan, also spelled Yaan, on the west shore of the mouth of Masset Inlet, is a 30-minute boat ride from Old Masset.
 The large village of seventeen houses built along the shoreline was established in the late eighteenth century, and occupied by two Haida clans – the Eagles and the Ravens – before the villagers left the site and moved back to Masset.
-Tours by boat can be arranged at the Visitor Centre.
+Yan village belongs to the Stlangng Laanaas clan.
+For approved tours by boat, please enquire at the Visitor Centre at 1395 Christie Street in Masset.

 The Old Masset Village Council Office and Community Hall, located on Eagle Avenue, is the administrative centre for the village.
 Apply here for permits to visit village sites on Graham Island, and for info about Haida artists in Old Masset.
 Look for the Robert Davidson sculpture in the lobby.